Josuezuu/Josuezuu/README.md

-- 👋 Hi, I’m Josué!
+👋 Hello, I'm Josué!

-- 🌱 I’m currently learning web developing at Rocketseat.
+💻 I'm a back-end developer with a primary focus on C# and MongoDB technologies.
-- I'm familiar with HTML, CSS, Javascript, and now i'm studying React and NodeJS.
+🌱 Additionally, I have knowledge in front-end development with React and some experience in back-end with ASP.NET Core, Node.js, and MongoDB.
--- 💞️ For now, I’m looking to collaborate with any project using JavaScript ...
+🔍 I'm always interested in collaborating on projects with similar or different technologies and open to new learning opportunities.
-- 📫 You can find me on my linkedin https://www.linkedin.com/in/josu%C3%A9-monteiro-de-oliveira-6a925b171/ ...
+📫 You can find me on LinkedIn: https://www.linkedin.com/in/josu%C3%A9-monteiro-de-oliveira-6a925b171/

 Lets code together!